Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 rd.live.overlay.size

-Tells a live ISO image the size for the tmpfs filesystem that is used for the overlayfs mount process.
-If the write area of the overlayfs mount uses this tmpfs, any new data written during the runtime of the system will fillup this space.
-The default value used is set to 50% which means one half of the available RAM space can be used for writing new data.
+Specifies the size for the tmpfs filesystem of a live ISO image that is used for the overlayfs mount process.
+If the write area of the overlayfs mount uses this tmpfs, any new data written during the runtime of the system is written in this space.
+The default value is 50%, meaning half of the available RAM space can be used for writing new data.

 rd.live.overlay.persistent